Paragon empowers your foundation or DAF to give directly to the foreign grantees of your choice with peace of mind.

 A comprehensive service.

-3. Meet specific foreign country requirements affecting the grantmaker and grantee.
+3. Meeting foreign country requirements affecting the grantmaker and grantee.

-International grantmaking is our expertise.
-We provide remarkable, high-touch service, tailored to your needs.
-Our comprehensive due diligence and vetting solutions, our in-depth knowledge of the requirements, and our team's extensive cross-cultural experience have gained us the trust of many of the largest foundations and donor advised funds in the United States.
+Our personalized, high-touch approach to working with our clients means we take care of you.
+Our team’s in-depth knowledge of due diligence and vetting requirements, responsiveness, and extensive cross-cultural experience have gained us the trust of many of the largest foundations and DAFs in the United States.

 Our service includes pre-screening for any red flags, reducing the chance that you will pay for an Equivalency Determination that is unsuccessful.
 There is no membership fee.